 The mission of the Master of Health Science in Anesthesia is to educate Anesthesiologist Assistants to provide comprehensive quality anesthesia care to all, to be respectful of patient values, to be committed to ethical principles and to be grounded in evidence-based practice, servant leadership and clinical reasoning.
 Graduates will contribute to the profession and their communities and be prepared to provide anesthesia care in a variety of perioperative settings under the supervision of physician anesthesiologists.
-Graduates will be encouraged to serve diverse patient populations and medically underserved communities.
+Graduates will be encouraged to serve diverse patient populations and medically under-served communities.

-Goal 1: To provide education in the art and science of perioperative anesthesia and prepare competent entry-level Anesthesiologist Assistants in the cognitive, psychomotor, and affective learning domains
+Goal 1: To prepare competent entry-level Anesthesiologist Assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains

-- To provide education in the anesthesia sciences focused on evidence-based medicine, patient centered care, quality improvement in patient care and servant leadership to the global community. - To prepare students and measure their performance in the competencies of the Anesthesiologist Assistant profession. - To prepare students to successfully pass all stages of the National Commission for Certification of Anesthesiologist Assistants (NCCAA) examination - To prepare graduates to be successfully integrated into anesthesiology groups and departments. - To foster a culture of faculty growth and institutional excellence through: - CME and faculty development. - O Continuous examination, review and update of curriculum and recognition for excellence in teaching. - Annual review and research on new developments in medical education, new delivery models and technology; and - O Support for faculty research, innovation, and scholarly work in the areas of biomedical, clinical, educational, public health and health policy research. - To support the Anesthesiologist Assistant education continuum, including on campus preclinical education and high quality, structured community based clinical graduate medical education.
+- To provide education in the anesthesia sciences focused on evidence-based medicine, patient centered care, quality improvement in patient care and servant leadership to the global community. - To prepare students and measure their performance in the competencies of the Anesthesiologist Assistant profession. - To prepare students to successfully pass all stages of the National Commission for Certification of Anesthesiologist Assistants (NCCAA) examination - To prepare graduates to be successfully integrated into anesthesiology groups and departments. - To foster a culture of faculty growth and institutional excellence through: - O CME and faculty development. - O Continuous examination, review and update of curriculum and recognition for excellence in teaching. - Annual review and research on new developments in medical education, new delivery models and technology; and - O Support for faculty research, innovation, and scholarly work in the areas of biomedical, clinical, educational, public health and health policy research. - To support the Anesthesiologist Assistant education continuum, including on campus preclinical education and high quality, structured community based clinical graduate medical education.